0-TB/Primary-Source/TECHNICAL_BUILD_RULES.md

 ### ?
 CRITICAL FAILURE TRIGGERS

-If ANY of these occur, I must IMMEDIATELY stop all work and escalate:
+If ANY of these occurs, I must IMMEDIATELY stop all work and escalate:

 - Security vulnerability discovered (data exposure, authentication bypass, etc.)
 - Privacy protection failure (EXIF data not stripped, user data leaked, etc.)